 “A data commons is a system of stewardship through which data resources are managed involving processes of sustainable and ethical production, use, re-use, and redistribution — and governed through collaboration among stakeholding users and/or data producers.

 Despite a wide range of possible organizational structures, it is possible to identify some core principles that characterize healthy commons — in order to guide the stakeholders of a data commons through the process of designing and adapting their institutional arrangements accordingly.”

 Related Guides & Resources

 A data commons is a software platform along with a governance framework that together allow a community to manage, analyze and share its data.

-Resources from Stanford Center on Philanthropy and Civil Society, McKinsey and +2
+Resources from Stanford Center on Philanthropy and Civil Society, CIO and +2